tartley/rerun/README.txt

 Thanks
 ======

-The idea came from the bash command 'watch', and inspiration for this implementation came from an old blog post by Jeff Winkler, whos website http://jeffwinkler.net seems to have now died.
+The idea came from the Bash command 'watch', and inspiration for this implementation came from an old blog post by Jeff Winkler, whos website http://jeffwinkler.net seems to have now died.